 Pupils can be issued with consequences during break or lunchtimes.
-If a child's name is moved onto the Refelction Zone of the behaviour chart they will miss the next break/lunchtime.
-A child's name may be moved to the reflection zone if they have continued to disturb the learning of the class despite being given reminders about behaviour expectations; they may also be moved straight to the reflection zone if their behaviour is more serious - such as swearing, walking away from an adult, hurting another child etc.
+If a child's name is moved onto the Red Zone of the behaviour chart they will miss the next break/lunchtime.
+A child's name may be moved to the red zone if they have continued to disturb the learning of the class despite being given reminders about behaviour expectations; they may also be moved straight to the red zone if their behaviour is more serious - such as swearing, walking away from an adult, pushing another child etc.

 The school will decide whether it is necessary to inform the pupil's parents.
-If a child receives three reflection zone consequences in a half term, parents will be contacted and a behaviour support plan may be put into place.